shatikka-mcknight/Marketing-Agency_Code-Refactor/README.md

 *I moved the class float-left & float right to the beginning of the element content*

 Change .Class to #ID Variables
-Combine content section into one class - content-catogories

-Combine benefits section into one class - benefit-services
+Combine content section into one class - content Combine benefits section into one class - benefits

 CSS Additional Updates
 - add nav within the .header (div) to .header nav